 - Find a more exposed location for it and reduce watering to match our recommendations above.

 If the plant continues to produce new leaves, this is part of your cycas’s natural cycle.
 Trees, even evergreen trees, lose their leaves to renew them.

 - So you can simply let them dry up and fall off from the cycas, or cut them when they’ve finished drying up.

-- If no new shoots appear, however, and that your cycas looks pitiful, check on your watering and water drainage, and eventually support the plant with liquid fertilizer every fortnight.
+- If no new shoots appear, however, and that your cycas looks pitiful, check on your watering and water drainage.
+Eventually, you might need to support the plant with liquid fertilizer every fortnight.

 Learn more about cycas

 - The care it needs is often very close to that of a palm tree, except for fertilizer.
 It needs much more nitrogen.

 Its foliage is particularly elegant and unique, and its thick trunk brings a touch of exotic life to a living room, dining area, or any other room of the house that is well-lit.